dongjunnn/C-stuff/README.md

 “Do you currently own something?”

 Conversion functions are user-defined implicit/explicit casts from your class type to some other type.
+What happens if you don’t write explicit?
+Then the conversion is implicit.
+That means your unique_ptr could be used anywhere a bool (or something convertible from bool) is expected — sometimes in ways you don’t want

 These are the special member functions in C++:
 Default constructor T()
 Destructor ~T()
 Copy constructor T(const T&)